chknd1nner/PrivateFork/docs/prd/epic-1-core-private-fork-utility.md

 5. Upon successful completion, a "Success\!" message is displayed.
 6. The "Create Private Fork" button is disabled while an operation is in progress.

-## **Story 1.6 Comprehensive Error Handling**
+~~## **Story 1.6 Comprehensive Error Handling**~~ Complete - Implemented Organically

-As a user, I want the application to provide clear and helpful feedback when something goes wrong, so that I can understand the problem and how to fix it.
+~~As a user, I want the application to provide clear and helpful feedback when something goes wrong, so that I can understand the problem and how to fix it.~~

-### **Acceptance Criteria**
+~~### **Acceptance Criteria**~~

-1. If the user attempts to initiate a fork operation without having first configured credentials (e.g., if the UI lock in Story 1.3 were to fail), a clear error message is displayed.
+~~1.
+If the user attempts to initiate a fork operation without having first configured credentials (e.g., if the UI lock in Story 1.3 were to fail), a clear error message is displayed.~~
-2. If the GitHub API returns an error during the operation (e.g., invalid PAT, repo not found), a user-friendly error message is displayed.
+~~2.
+If the GitHub API returns an error during the operation (e.g., invalid PAT, repo not found), a user-friendly error message is displayed.~~
-3. If any of the command-line git operations fail, a user-friendly error message is displayed.
+~~3.
+If any of the command-line git operations fail, a user-friendly error message is displayed.~~
-4. If there is a network failure during the operation, a corresponding error message is shown.
+~~4.
+If there is a network failure during the operation, a corresponding error message is shown.~~
-5. All error messages are displayed clearly in the main UI and do not crash the application.
+~~5.
+All error messages are displayed clearly in the main UI and do not crash the application.~~